unused/hyperbolic-tree-browser/slides/slides.md

 \tiny Source: Mathematics and Algorithms for the Hyperbolic Tree Visualization (Benjamin Berge, Christophe Bouthier)

 ## Next Steps
-- Contact other group
+- Contact other group to sync 'import data'
--- Import data
--- Algorithm
 - Convert to Poincaré disc model
 - Add dragging for browsing the hyperbolic tree layout